 “You’re a woman of many parts, Pussy!”

-This is where Bond the pop-culture icon begins.
-Roger Moore has always been blamed for Bond moving away from gritty realism and towards mainstream nonsense, but that’s patently false.
+This is where James Bond, the pop-culture icon, begins.
+Actor Roger Moore has always been blamed for the Bond franchise moving away from gritty realism and towards mainstream nonsense, but that’s patently false.
 Goldfinger is where the shift occurs — the cartoonish villains, the crazy gadgets (the Aston-Martin makes its first appearance), the over-the-top stunts, the endless one-liners, etc., it all started here.

 Goldfinger is also the first bona fide blockbuster in the series.
-Because the movie immediately became such a humongous international hit, subsequent films adopted the structure and tone of this movie.
-The formula remained (almost) unchanged until Timothy Dalton took over and things started getting a bit darker again.
+Because the movie became such a humongous international hit, subsequent films adopted the structure and tone of this movie.
+The winning formula remained (almost) unchanged until actor Timothy Dalton took over and things started getting a bit darker again.

 If I sound like I’m complaining, I’m not.
-I believe Goldfinger to be one of the best films in the series.
-In fact, I never understood people who wanted to see a cold and mean-spirited James Bond — author Ian Fleming is no John le Carré.
-I’ve always found the series absolutely ridiculous.
-Moore’s tongue-in-cheek approach made perfect sense to me, but as I said before, Sean Connery, not Moore, should take credit for the idea.
+In my opinion, Goldfinger is one of the most entertaining films in the series.
+In fact, I never understood viewers who wanted to see a mean 007.
+I’ve always found the series absolutely ridiculous and Moore’s tongue-in-cheek approach made perfect sense to me, but as I said before, Sean Connery and Goldfinger, not Moore, should be blamed for making the franchise less edgy.

 The title song, sung by Shirely Bassey, is probably the thing most people remember about the movie.
-The melody — music by John Barry (Out of Africa and Dances with Wolves), lyrics by Leslie Bricusse (Willy Wonka & the Chocolate Factory and Victor/Victoria) and British actor Anthony Newley (Dr. Doolittle) — continues to exemplify the rhythm and tonality of a “Bond song.”
+The melody — music by John Barry (Dances with Wolves), lyrics by Leslie Bricusse (Willy Wonka & the Chocolate Factory) and British actor, singer and songwriter Anthony Newley (Dr. Doolittle) — continues to exemplify the rhythm and tonality of a “Bond song.”
+I’m still shocked that the theme song didn’t receive an Oscar nomination.
 It really doesn’t get any better than this!

 Conclusions & Final Thoughts: